psyomn/ecophagy/tinystory/README.md

 directory.
 You just need to pass the proper flags to the binary to point to a story repository, and an assets directory (with the html templates).

+# todo

+Since we're dealing with graphs, might be nice to have some checks to make sure that certain nodes are not orphaned.